Enable Conditional Access to better protect users, devices, and data

 The following example sequence of events explains Conditional Access in action:

-- A user opens a malicious file and Microsoft Defender ATP flags the device as high risk.
+- A user opens a malicious file and Defender for Endpoint flags the device as high risk.

 - The high risk assessment is passed along to Intune.
 In parallel, an automated investigation is initiated to remediate the identified threat.
 A manual remediation can also be done to remediate the identified threat.